takula-tech/nita-obel/engine/core/reflect/derive/README.md

 [![docs.rs](https://docs.rs/obel/badge.svg)](https://docs.rs/obel/latest/obel/)
 [![discord.online](https://img.shields.io/discord/1335036405788971020.svg?label=&logo=discord&logoColor=ffffff&color=7389D8)](https://discord.gg/3jq8js8u)

-This crate contains macros used by Bevy's `Reflect` API.
+This crate contains macros used by Obel's `Reflect` API.

 The main export of this crate is the derive macro for [`Reflect`].
-This allows types to easily implement `Reflect` along with other `bevy_reflect` traits, such as `Struct`, `GetTypeRegistration`, and more— all with a single derive!
+This allows types to easily implement `Reflect` along with other `obel_reflect` traits, such as `Struct`, `GetTypeRegistration`, and more— all with a single derive!

 Some other noteworthy exports include the derive macros for [`FromReflect`] and